Atlas975/Notes/Languages&Compilation/Formal_languages.md

 ## Grammers
 - Describes the set of rules that define which strings are grammatical (part of a language) or not
-- These do not give the meaning of a sentence, instead describing the structure of a string acting as a form of preprocessing input data
+- These do not give the meaning of a sentence, instead describing the structure of a string acting as a form of preprocessing input data.
+Grammars may be recursive in their definition

 ```
 The doctor hates the dalek